-RCSD Eligibility Requirement
+Roseville City School District (RCSD) Eligibility Requirement

 Students participating in school-sponsored extracurricular activities shall demonstrate positive learning behaviors.
-Students should not have scores of "Rarely" in three or more classes.
+Students are expected to not have a total of four or more "Rarely" scores (Buljan, Chilton, Cooley), or five or more for IB Schools (Eich).

 Students are expected to meet school-wide behavior expectations as outlined in the school handbook.
-The athletic director or club advisor shall validate if the student is meeting behavior expectations.
+The athletic director, club advisor, or principal designee shall validate if the student is meeting school-wide behavior and learning behavior expectations.

-If students are denied participation in any extracurricular activities, the student has the right to appeal the decision to the Principal or designee.
+If students do not meet the above criteria for participation in any extracurricular activities, the student has the right to appeal the decision to the site administration.